 DB Vertrieb GmbH Charge on Credit Card – What Is It?

-If you found a DB Vertrieb GmbH charge on your credit card, debit card, Cash App card, PayPal account, or bank statement, it is usually connected to a purchase or subscription from Deutsche Bahn, Germany’s national railway company.
+If you found a DB Vertrieb GmbH charge on your credit card, Chase card, debit card, bank account, Cash App card, PayPal account, or bank statement, it is usually connected to a purchase or subscription from Deutsche Bahn, Germany’s national railway company.

 Important: DB Vertrieb GmbH is associated with Deutsche Bahn, the German railway company.
 It is not Deutsche Bank, the financial institution.